Launch of the Book, “The Infernal Curse: Beyond the Sheol” by Sandeep Sinha (Author)

 This is the author, Sandeep Sinha’s third work of fiction, with “I Wasn’t Born For This,” being his first storytelling blockbuster.
 This macabre tale of unimaginable horrors and twisted intentions is sure to pull the readers in and keep them nibbling their nails until the very last page.

-Order your copy today to experience this epic saga of pure evil, black magic, and the triumph of human spirit.
-The book is available for purchase on Amazon, Amazon Kindle, and Flipkart.
+Order your copy today to experience this epic saga of pure evil, black magic and the triumph of human spirit.
+The book has been made available for purchase on Amazon, Amazon Kindle, Flipkart & Google Play Books from April 28, 2022.

 Matched content